joeynor/PyJakimSolatCLI/README.md

 pip install requests
 ```

-Once you have the correct libraries, you get set the script solatJakim.py to an executable and move it somewhere /usr/bin/ to some other name that you woudl like.
+Once you have the correct libraries, you get set the script solatJakim.py to an executable and move it somewhere /usr/bin/ to some other name that you would like.

 ```
 chmod 755 solatJakim.py